Skip to footer content

 IronPdf.License.LicenseKey = "License-Key goes here"

-' Instantiate Renderer
+' Instantiate a PDF renderer

 Dim renderer = New ChromePdfRenderer()

-' Create a different HTML string
+' Define a simple HTML string to convert to PDF

 Dim htmlContent As String = "